 - The performance of Policyholders' funds and compliance with investment mandates are monitored and reported on an exceptions basis.
 Exceptions identified are followed up in a timely manner. - The Investment Team monitors compliance with volatility limits.
 Exceptions are reported to the Board Investment Committee and Operational Investment Committee on a regular basis.
 If volatility limits are breached, the Asset Manager so affected is requested to undertake corrective actions within a reasonable timeframe. - Experienced Asset Managers, with strong records of positive returns, are mandated with investing Policyholder funds.
 The Asset Managers are subject to rigorous due diligence procedures prior to business being placed with them.
 Each Asset Manager's performance is monitored on an ongoing basis, including monitoring of news feeds and developments. - All investments are subject to agreed geographical, concentration and volatility limits.
 Compliance with all limits imposed is monitored by the Investment Team and are reported to the Board Investment Committee and Operational Investment Committee on a regular basis. - We continue to work closely with our asset managers to identify suitable Environmental, Social and Governance funds for inclusion in our customer offerings.
-In some cases, these funds will replace existing fund options entirely. - When it comes to investing Shareholder Funds, we follow a conservative approach preferring to hold excess funds in the Group Cash Pool Facility. - Our Investment Policy specifically prohibits investment in the following:
+In some cases, these funds will replace existing fund options entirely. - When it comes to investing Shareholder Funds, we follow a conservative approach preferring to hold excess funds in the Group Cash Pool Facility. - Investments in conventionally produced oil and gas is restricted.

+Our Investment Policy specifically prohibits investment in the following:

-Investment types Definition Controversial Weapons Exclusions Exclusion of producers of controversial weapons Energy Exclusions: Coal-based Exclusion of coal-based business models businesses Energy Exclusions: Energy Watch List No new investments in coal-based business models Energy Exclusions: Unconventional Oil and Gas Oil Sands Exclusion of oil sands-based business models Energy Exclusions: Unconventional Oil and Gas Tight Oil and Gas - Fracking Exclusion of tight oil-based business models relying on Hydraulic Fracturing ('Fracking') Sovereign Bond Exclusions Exclusion of Sovereign bond issuers (and sub- sovereign issuers) as included on the EU Financial Sanctions list Engagement Exclusions Exclusion of corporate issuers who, as part of their engagement with stakeholders such as investors, regulators, or the public, have failed to address or resolve concerns related to environmental, social, or governance issues.
+Investment types Definition Controversial Weapons Producers of controversial weapons or banned weapons.
+Energy: Coal-based businesses Coal-based business models Energy: Unconventionally Tight oil-based business models relying on Hydraulic produced Oil and Gas Fracturing ('Fracking').
+Sovereign Bond Exclusions Sovereign bond issuers (and sub-sovereign issuers) as included on the EU Financial Sanctions list.
+Engagement Exclusions Corporate issuers who, as part of their engagement with stakeholders such as investors, regulators, or the public, have failed to address or resolve concerns related to environmental, social, or governance issues.
 This could include instances where these issuers have not adequately responded to shareholder inquiries, failed to make progress on sustainability goals, or has faced significant controversies related to their business practices.